M0-AR/SportEvent_Project/README.md

     * Overskrift til signup event list - Closest Event (simplify meaning for the user)

+## Ask stack holder
+    * What should we do with finished event in sign up event list?

 ## Rule for stack holder
     * The id of docment in FireStore should be a number and same as id inside event